-PERFORMA NCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 15.
-Exhibited commitment to and supported teachers in the implementation of school policies and procedures to foster harmonious relationships with learners, parents and other stakeholders Evaluation report on the implementation of DepEd / school policies / procedures or minutes of subject area or professional meetings on evaluating DepEd / school policies / procedures Minutes of subject area meetings or professional meetings on the implementation progress of DepEd / school policies / procedures [provide at least 2 to show discussions held] Minutes of subject area meeting or professional meeting or professional meeting on disseminating information and implementing DepEd / school policies / procedures [provide at least 2 to show discussions held] Proof of implementation of DepEd / school policies and procedures Quality Evaluated with teachers the implementation of certain DepEd / school policies and procedures as evidenced by MOV No. 1 Conducted discussions with teachers on the progress of implementation of certain DepEd / school policies and procedures as evidenced by MOV No. 2 Discussed with teachers certain DepEd / school policies and procedures for uniform implementation as evidenced by MOV No. 3 Implemented DepEd / school policies and procedures as evidenced by MOV No. 4 No evidence was shown
+PERFORM ANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 15.
+Exhibited commitment to and supported teachers in the implementation of school policies and procedures to foster harmonious relationships with learners, parents and other stakeholders Evaluation report on the implementation of school policies / procedures or minute of subject area / gradelevel meetings or professional meetings on evaluating school policies/procedures Minutes of subject are / gradelevel meeting or professional meetings on the implementation progress of school policies / procedures [provide at least 2 to show discussions held or professional meeting information and implementing school policies / procedures [provide at least 2 to show discussions held.
+Proof of implementation of school policies and procedures Quality d] ea Evaluated with teachers the implementation of certain school policies and procedures as evidenced by MOV No. 1 Conducted discussions with teachers on the progress of implementation of certain school policies and procedures as evidenced by MOV No. 2 Discussed with teachers certain school policies and procedures for uniform implementation as evidenced by MOV No. 3 Implemented school policies and procedures as evidenced by MOV No. 4 No evidence was shown